 MDMA/Ecstasy Overdose

-In addiction to a range of negative health effects, it is possible to overdose and die from MDMA (ecstasy) use.
-MDMA affects the body’s ability to regulate temperature, especially in hot environments where a person is exerting, such as a concert or dance party.
-Therefore, in rare instances, ecstasy use can lead to hyperthermia (a sharp rise in body temperature), causing liver, kidney, and heart failure, even death.
+In addition to a range of negative health effects, it is possible to overdose and die from MDMA (ecstasy) use.
+MDMA affects the body’s ability to regulate temperature, especially in hot environments and when a person is exerting, such as at a concert or dance party.
+Therefore, although rare, ecstasy use can lead to hyperthermia (a sharp rise in body temperature), causing liver, kidney, and heart failure, and even death.

-A high percentage of MDMA toxicity reports mention jaundice, indicating liver damage.
-The explanations for this finding include an allergic reaction to contaminants in MDMA or the result of high body temperature.
+A significant number of MDMA toxicity reports mention jaundice, indicating liver damage.
+The explanations for this finding may be an allergic reaction to contaminants in MDMA or the result of high body temperature.
 However, the most common explanation for liver damage in MDMA toxicity is that the drug is metabolized (broken down) in the liver.
-Many people spontaneously recover from ecstasy toxicity over several weeks to months.
+Many people spontaneously recover from ecstasy toxicity over a period of weeks to months.
 However, long-term ecstasy users can experience repeated attacks of hepatitis (liver inflammation).
 Some studies have suggested that ecstasy is the second-most common cause of liver injury in people under the age of 25.

 Additional Dangers of Ecstasy Addiction